 Coming to Iceland for 6 days and wondering what to do and where to go?
 What are the activities that come most highly recommended?
 What are the differences between travelling in the summer and winter?
 Find suggestions on what to do on a six-day holiday in Iceland by reading on.

-You'll have plenty of options with only 6 days in the land of ice and fire.
-You'll have enough time to go and explore some locations that are not as popular and crowded with other travellers, as many tourists stay only for 3 or 4 days in Iceland.
+You'll have plenty of options with only 6 days in Iceland.
+You'll have enough time to go and explore some locations that are not as popular and crowded with other travelers, as many tourists stay only for 3 or 4 days in Iceland.

 If this isn't your first time in Iceland and you'd like to see something different, then hopefully we can give you some good tips on the more hidden gems that dot the Icelandic countryside.

 Please note that this is not an exhaustive list and you can find all tours available in Iceland here on the site.
+You could even find tours that are perfect for a shorter trip to Iceland.
 If you'd like to make up your own itinerary and find your own accommodation, then we can help you find the cheapest rental cars in Iceland.

 Explore Iceland by driving yourself to the destinations you'd like to go.
 We have a number of self-drive suggested itineraries, but all itineraries can be changed according to your preferences.